haug1/chess-bot/README.md

    3. click `Load Temporary Add-on...`
    4. choose the `frontend/bin/<chess-website>/manifest.json` file
 4. go to chess.com/lichess and play vs the computer
-5. click 'refresh' if game gets out of sync
+5. click 'refresh' if game gets out of sync (shouldn't really happen as of 26. sept 2022)